When you are traveling abroad in Europe with a dietary restriction, it’s a good idea to be one step ahead of the game!

 - Dietary Restrictions on Your DIS Study Tour

-Your dietary restrictions are taken from your initial student registration, and all meals on your Program Study Tour, Optional Study Tour, and/or DIScovery Trip are based off of that information.
-If you have any questions about this, make sure to contact the DIS Study Tours Department on firstname.lastname@example.org.
+Your dietary restrictions are taken from your initial student registration, and all meals on your Program Study Tour and/or Optional Study Tour are based on that information.
+If you have any questions about this, make sure to contact the DIS Study Tours Department at email@example.com.

 - Call Your Airline